IbrahimFadel/animateMe/README.md

-# Quick Animations
+# AnimateMe

-Quick Animations is a css animations library.
+AnimateMe is an animation library i made for CSS and JS

 ## Demo